openPMD/openPMD-standard/STANDARD.md

 Notes:

-* In implementations without support for IO steps, the variable-based encoding of iterations may still be used for storage of a single iteration.
+* In implementations without support for storing multiple versions of datasets/attributes, the variable-based encoding of iterations may still be used for storage of a single iteration.
   In that case, the `snapshot` attribute is optional and defaults to zero (0).
-* In implementations with support for IO steps, the `snapshot` attribute may optionally be used in group-based encoding to associate openPMD iterations with IO steps.
+* In implementations with support for storing multiple versions of datasets/attributes, the `snapshot` attribute may optionally be used in group-based encoding to associate openPMD iterations with IO steps.
   In group-based encoding, there is still only one instance of this attribute globally (`/data/snapshot`).
   In consequence, the attribute shall only be written if modifiable attributes are supported by the implementation.